codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 max-width="80%"
 %}

-For simplicity reasons, we will use the [built-in Docker registry]({{site.baseurl}}/docs/docker-registries/codefresh-registry/) that is available to all Codefresh accounts.
-For your own application you can also integrate with any other [external Docker registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/).
+For simplicity reasons, we will use the [default Docker registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/#the-default-registry) that is setup globally in your Codefresh account.
+For your own application you can also use any other of your registries even if it is not the default.

 ## Prerequisites